Average Grocery Cost in 2026

 - Statista: Average U.S. Household Food Spending - statista.com

-Average grocery costs are compiled from USDA food cost reports, Statistics Canada household spending surveys, Bureau of Labor Statistics consumer expenditure data, and verified third-party grocery spending research.
+Average grocery costs are compiled from USDA food cost reports, Statistics Canada household spending surveys, the Australian Bureau of Statistics Household Expenditure Survey, Bureau of Labor Statistics consumer expenditure data, and verified third-party grocery spending research.
 Ranges reflect typical spending patterns across different shopping styles (budget, moderate, premium) and regional price variations.
+All values are adjusted for current food inflation.
 Individual spending varies based on diet, location, store choice, and shopping habits.